Privacy Policy³

 The Directors will review each case as soon as reasonably possible, to understand what happened and changes will be implemented to mitigate future breaches.

 We take compliance with this policy very seriously.
-Failure to comply puts Envirotech Group of Companies and all known associates at risk; including all employees.
+Failure to comply puts Envirotech Group and all known associates at risk, including all employees.
 The importance of this policy means that failure to comply with any requirement may lead to disciplinary action under our procedures which may result in dismissal.

 If you have any questions or concerns about anything in this policy, do not hesitate to contact the DPO.